mtj0928/nest/README.md

 The simplest way is the passing `GH_TOKEN` or `GHE_TOKEN` environment variable. nest uses the token for GitHub.com or any other GitHub Enterprise servers.

-### Use `registries` in Nestfile
+### Use `registries` in nestfile

-If you want to use a token for GitHub Enterprise, you can specify the names of environment variables in the `registries` section in the Nestfile.
+If you want to use a token for GitHub Enterprise, you can specify the names of environment variables in the `registries` section in the nestfile.

 nest will automatically resolve the environment variables to fetch from each server.